 Students may take the course on a Pass/No Pass basis or for a Letter Grade.
-MURP students should not take the course P/NP if it will count towards graduation.
+MURP and CEE (Graduate or Undergraduate) students should not take the course P/NP if you want it to count towards graduation.
 CE students can take the course twice for credit towards a degree.
 The evaluation weights:

 Criteria Pass/No Pass Letter Grade

-Attendance \checkmark 60%
+Attendance ✓ 60%

-Questions \checkmark 20%
+Questions ✓ 20%

 Written assignment or presentation at a seminar none 20%